 A. Fedorov and G. Mikhaleva, “Current trends in media and information literacy in research and scientific publications of the early 21st century,” Int.
 J. Media Inf.
 Lit., vol. 5, no. 2, pp. 153–163, 2020, doi: 10.13187/IJMIL.2020.2.153.

-V. Batdı, Y. Doğan, and T. Talan, “Effectiveness of online learning: a multi-complementary approach research with responses from the COVID-19 pandemic period,” Interact.
+V. Batdı, Y. Doğan, and T. Talan, “Effectiveness of online learning: A multi-complementary approach research with responses from the COVID-19 pandemic period,” Interact.
 Learn.
 Environ., vol. 31, no. 7, pp. 4113–4146, 2023, doi: 10.1080/10494820.2021.1954035.

 J. Martín-Gutiérrez, C. E. Mora, B. Añorbe-Díaz, and A. González-Marrero, “Virtual technologies trends in education,” Eurasia J. Math.
 Sci.
 Technol.
 Educ., vol. 13, no. 2, pp. 469–486, 2017, doi: 10.12973/eurasia.2017.00626a.